 Solar Pool heating: $5.00 per estimated therm displaced

-Absolutely.
+Of course.
 The grid in La Presa already uses a large share of renewable energy sources, and you may be able to sell your excess generated energy to your utility for additional cost savings.

 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In La Presa, the average amount someone can save is $922 per year.
-With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.
+With net metering programs offered by many utilities, you could ultimately make a profit from your system once the payback period passes.

-The answer ultimately depends on your specific situation.
-You'll be eligible for a federal tax credit of up to 30% of the system's cost, as well as state or local incentives depending on where you are.
-As for insurance, you'll need to let your insurer know about your new solar panels.
+Ultimately, the answer will depend on your specific situation.
+You can take advantage of a federal tax credit of up to 30% of the system's cost, as well as state or local incentives depending on where you are.
+As for insurance, you'll need to inform your insurance company about your new solar panels.
 Your premium may increase due to added property values, but you'll have peace of mind if a covered event happens to the system.